edsonpsantos/ThreadsUIClone/README.md

 ##  🤔 Technologies and Features I will use:

 ##App features:
-* Registration and authentication form.
+* Registration and authentication form using Firebase.
 * Uploading topics to generate conversarions with followers.
 * In-app notification system by topics with likes and replies.
 * User profile and settings views, managing notifications and updating profile informations.